-It?s a small race on a small island, and that is one of the charms of the Key West Half Marathon.
+Key West It’s a small world after allIt’s a small race on a small island, and that is one of the charms of the Key West Half Marathon.
 Everything seemed so, so convenient.
 Rose and I stayed at the Eden House, which was a small hotel on that small island.
-Only a couple of blocks to the start and finish lines of the small race, and only a couple of blocks more to everything else one wanted to do in Key West from visiting Ernest Hemingway?s house (where he wrote Farewell to Arms) to Harry Truman?s Little White House (where he saved the Western World).
+Only a couple of blocks to the start and finish lines of the small race, and only a couple of blocks more to everything else one wanted to do in Key West from visiting Ernest Hemingway’s house (where he wrote Farewell to Arms) to Harry Truman’s Little White House (where he saved the Western World).
 We parked our small car in the small parking lot of the small hotel and left it in that small space during the entire time of our visit, preferring to walk around the small island rather than drive around, or even bike around.

 The race, or races, began and started also in that immediate vicinity.
 The half marathoners started at 7:00 heading out on a course that took them past many of the same attractions passed by the Conch Tour Train.
 The 5-K participants (including Rose and her speed-challenged husband) started 10 minutes later, following the same course to approximately the 1.5-mile mark, then doubling back.
 We got to see the leaders, which always is fun.
 There was a stretch of uneven brick at one point in the course, coming and going, with a volunteer (one of 400 volunteers) warning us not to trip.
 A small crowd of people watching.
 A lot of the revelers from Saturday night must still have been in bed.